egebilge/react-native-sqlite-storage/README.md

 This project about react-native-sqlite-storage.

-You can easily learn how to use SQL components on React-Native.
+How to use SQL components on React-Native.